jrtabash/ishlang/docs/ideas.md

 ### Add support for a standard library / set of standard modules
 1. Add stdlib folder under src folder in ishlang repo
 2. New ISHLANG_LIB_PATH vs use ISHLANG_PATH?
 With ISHLANG_LIB_PATH can enforce module search order
 3. Use a default install location similar to default ishlang install location.
-Update top level Makefile as necesary
+Update top level Makefile as necessary.

 ### Add a math standard module
 Initial Functions